 FAWMA committee members are very knowledgeable on the mission of the U.S. Army Women’s Museum and are able to facilitate the P&E outreach program, and any other publicity and educational outreach opportunities.
 Many of our volunteers are military veterans.
 Check out Outreach page to see where they have been and what’s going on!

 Cydnee Gentry: Chairman/Northern Virginia, Washington DC, and Maryland – Cydnee is an educator, USMC spouse, and Military Brat.
 Over the last 30 years, she has worked for the Department of Defense, Military Family Readiness Programs, VAM, FAWMA, Scouts, various museums, public schools, and nonprofit organizations.
-She is a certified teacher in the state of Virginia and holds a BA from the University of North Carolina in Education and an MEd in Curriculum and Instructional Technology.
-Cydnee enjoys computers, history, travel, and working with children.
-She lives with her husband, Robin (Colonel, USMC (Ret) and family in Northern Virginia.
+She is a certified teacher in the state of Virginia and lives in Northern Virginia with her family.

-Gail Taylor-Black: Geo Rep/Fort Lee and Blackstone, Virginia – Gail is a retired Army Sergeant First Class and is married to a retired Army NCO.
+Gail Taylor-Black: Geo Rep/Georgia – Gail is a retired Army Sergeant First Class and is married to a retired Army NCO.
 Upon separating from active duty in May 2000, Gail served in the Virginia Army National Guard for 14 years and was highly decorated during her career.
 Gail worked in the Nottoway County High School as a substitute teacher.
-Her current position is as a Citizen Soldier for Life Counselor with the Virginia Army National Guard.
-She is a member of the VA Purple Diamonds and is active in several veteran’s groups and is involved in church and community activities.
-Gail is a loving mother and grandmother and resides with her husband, Clifton and their black lab, Shadow in Blackstone, Virginia.
+Her current position is as a Citizen Soldier For Life Counselor with the Virginia Army National Guard.
+She is a member of the VA Purple Diamonds and is active in several veterans groups and is involved in church and community activities.